rebe0909/ESP32Beep/README.md

 # ESP32Beep
 Beep Routines for controlling a Beep via ESP32
-importand: uses msecTimer from rebe0909/msecTimer
+important: uses msecTimer from rebe0909/msecTimer
 Beep Routines for controlling a Beep via ESP32